sandialabs/spack-manager/docs/user_profiles/developers/developer_workflow.md

 quick-create-dev sets up a developer environment where all specs are develop specs that will be automatically cloned from the default repos

-Please note that for specifying multiple specs with spaces you need to wrap them in quotes as follows:

-"'amr-wind@main build_type=Debug' nalu-wind@master 'exawind@master build_type=Debug'"

 The next typical steps after running this command are to add externals if you want them, or run spack install.